 In the United States, binge drinking is defined as a specific pattern of drinking, which brings an individual's BAC levels (blood alcohol concentration) to 0.08g/dL, typically occurring after an individual consumes about 5 standard drinks (for men) and 4 standard drinks (for women).
 In order for binge drinking to be recorded, the individual must have engaged in this sort of drinking at least one day in the past month.

 Statistics for the United States shows that heavy alcohol use and binge drinking was reported at 26.45% for people aged 18 and above in 2018, and a further 6.6% were reported to have engaged in heavy alcohol usage (as reported by the National Institute for Health).

 Based on these findings, Malaysia seems to have quite the drinking issue.
 So much so, that amendments to the Road Transport Act 1987 have taken place, and policymakers are pushing for a hurried shift in punishments- hoping to deter future drink driving offenders.

-If you're interested in purchasing a breathalyzer unit from us, you can either contact us directly at 03-7732 0488 or +6010 8373 790.
+If you're interested in purchasing a breathalyzer unit from us, you can contact us directly to find out more.
 Conversely, you can browse our website and see which unit best suits your needs.